latex3/latex3/README.md

   publication in [_TUGBoat_](http://www.tug.org/tugboat) or elsewhere.

 The repository also contains the directory `xpackages`.
-This contain code which is being moved (broadly) `l3experimental`.
-Over time, `xpackages` is expected to be removed from the repository.
+This contain code which is being used to inform developments in the LaTeX kernel, but is no longer directly relevant to users.

 ## Issues